Idiopathic giant bullous emphysema

 The condition tends to be progressive.
 Criteria for bullectomy include large bullae with significant symptoms (reduced lung function or infection).

-- compression of surrounding lung pneumothorax
+- compression of surrounding lung (compressive atelectasis)

 - bullae infection

-- patients have a higher risk of lung cancer
+- higher risk of lung cancer

 History and etymology